Whimsy Stick

 Inspect every connection point before every session

-For a homemade build specifically: knots at the pole connection and lure connection, line condition throughout, and the lure itself for loose parts that could be ingested.
-With a homemade build, this inspection is not optional.
+For a homemade build specifically: knots at the pole connection and lure connection, line condition throughout, and the lure itself for loose parts.
+With a DIY flirt pole, this inspection is not optional.

 🏁